Skip to main content

 • Always prefer attaching URLs, which serve as top-level identifiers in many configurations.

-• Minimize manual attachments:
+• Minimize manual attachments.

-Cascades work best for complex services with many interconnected components.
-For standalone or loosely connected resources, implement an automated process that evaluates each asset against predefined rules and assigns it to the appropriate application.
+For standalone or loosely connected resources, implement automated processes to evaluate each asset and assign it to the correct application.

 JavaScript errors detected